The road to hell is paved with good intentions

-Another resemblance also can be found in one Hadith that Muhammad said: "Paradise is surrounded by hardships, and the Fire is surrounded by desires."

-John Foxe quotes William Tyndale (1494–1536) as writing "Beware of good intents."
-The second part of "Chapter 213" of Acts and Monuments cites "Fol.
-87" of "The Wicked Mammon".

 Meaning

-A common meaning of the phrase is that wrongdoings or evil actions are often undertaken with good intentions; or that good intentions, when acted upon, may have unintended consequences.
-An example is the introduction of invasive species, like Asian carp (bighead, black, grass, and silver carp) imported into the US in the 1970s as a method to control nuisance algal blooms in wastewater treatment plants and aquaculture ponds as well as for human food.
-Unfortunately, within ten years, the carp escaped confinement and spread to the waters of the Mississippi River basin and other large rivers like the Missouri and Illinois.
+A common meaning of the phrase is that wrongdoings or evil actions are often undertaken with good intentions; or that good intentions, when acted upon, may have bad consequences.
+An example is the introduction of Asian carp into the United States in the 1970s to control algal blooms in captivity.
+Within ten years, the carp escaped and spread throughout the Mississippi River System.

 A different interpretation of the saying is that individuals may have the intention to undertake good actions but nevertheless fail to take them.
-This inaction may be due to procrastination, laziness, or other subversive vice.
+This inaction may be due to procrastination, laziness, or another subversive vice.
 As such, the saying is an admonishment that a good intention is meaningless unless followed through.
-This is consistent with another saying, "the only thing necessary for evil to win is for good men to do nothing."
+This is consistent with another saying, often misattributed to Edmund Burke: "the only thing necessary for evil to win is for good men to do nothing".

 Studies

 Psychological studies of the effect of intention upon task completion by professors Peter Gollwitzer, Paschal Sheeran and Sheina Orbell indicate that there is some truth in the proverb.
 Perfectionists are especially prone to having their intentions backfire in this way.
-Some have argued that people are more likely to interpret their own actions as more well-intended than the actions of others.
+A 2004 study argued that people are more likely to interpret their own actions as more well-intended than the actions of others.

 Attempts to improve the ethical behaviour of groups are often counterproductive.
 If legislation is used for such an attempt, people observe the letter of the law rather than improve the desired behaviour.
 The threat of punishment may make behavior less rather than more ethical.
 Studies of business ethics indicate that most wrongdoing is not due directly to wickedness but is performed by people who did not plan to err.

 Stephen Garrard Post, writing about altruism, suggests that good intentions are often not what they seem and that mankind normally acts from less worthy, selfish motives—"If the road to hell is paved with good intentions, it is partly because that is the road they generally start out on."